heiner/heiner.github.com/_drafts/hankel-operators.md

 integrals".

-"50 integrals is a lot", he said, "but when we complained we were told students in the Sovient Union have to solve 500.
+"50 integrals is a lot", he said, "but when we complained we were told students in the Soviet Union have to solve 500.
 But afterwards they know how to solve integrals!"

 The grace of my relatively late birth spared me having to do anywhere